 In addition to the behaviors outlined above, continuing to behave a certain way after you have been asked to stop also constitutes harassment, even if that behavior is not specifically outlined in this policy.
 It is considerate and respectful to stop doing something after you have been asked to stop, and all community members are expected to comply with such requests immediately.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting email@example.com, to any channel operator in the community IRC channels, or to the local organizers of an event.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting firstname.lastname@example.org, to anyone with administrative power in community chat (Admins or Moderators on Matrix, ops on IRC), or to the local organizers of an event.
 Meetup organizers are encouraged to prominently display points of contact for reporting unacceptable behavior at local events.